I posted this in 2017 but its message sadly rings truer than ever.

-This scenario played out recently when a friend went along to a favourite music-venue pub in London, one where audiences are as a rule most attentive – however this particular night a percentage of the crowd weren’t there primarily to see the band (even though they’d all coughed up £12 for the privilege).
+This scenario played out recently when a friend went along to a favourite music-venue pub in London, one where audiences are as a rule most attentive – however this particular night some of the crowd weren’t there primarily to see the band (even though they’d all paid for the privilege).
 Instead they chatted away animatedly, showing each other highly amusing stuff on their mobiles to the accompaniment of whoops of laughter.
-At some point, an audience member who was there for the music implored the chatterers to be quiet, but to no avail.
-Eventually one music fan in exasperation asked them to ‘just fucking shut up’ – at which point security revved into action.
-But they reprimanded the bloke who’d made the request, rather than the noisy after-work drinkers.
+An audience member who was there for the actual music implored the chatterers to be quiet, but to no avail.
+Eventually he exasperatedly asked them to ‘just fucking shut up’ – at which point security revved into action.
+But they reprimanded the bloke who’d made the sweary request for quiet, rather than the noisy after-work drinkers.

 Re-establishing the rules for good-mannered gigging might be a good idea.
 There are ongoing problems with venues closing; live music needs to retain its stance as an attractive evening out for as many people as possible.